© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three bowl barrows on Povington Heath, 400m south-west of Hurst Mill is a scheduled monument protected by Historic England under reference 1007693.
 View the official record →

-Three bowl barrows on Povington Heath, 400m south-west of Hurst Mill is a Bronze Age funerary monument consisting of three round barrows located on heathland in Dorset.
+Three bowl barrows on Povington Heath, 400m south-west of Hurst Mill, is a Bronze Age funerary monument comprising three round barrows situated in the Dorset heathland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007693.

 Three bowl barrows on Povington Heath, 400m south-west of Hurst Mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007693.